InamotoCo/careers/README.md

 # Careers at Inamoto & Co.

 Our Github is empty, and the product group would like to change that.
-We're looking for both Software Engineers and Associate Software Engineers to join our team.
+We're looking for both Creative Technologists and Associate Software Engineers to join our team.

 Both roles are for people who are passionate about the web and what it can do.